cube-drone/blog2025/hugosite/content/posts/2024/goblins_and_gnomes/index.md

 draft = false
 categories = ["rpg", "lore"]
-tags = ["D&D", "goblins", "gnomes", "creepy age dynamics"]
+tags = ["D&D", "goblins", "gnomes", "creepy age dynamics"] description = "My headcanon about how goblins and gnomes work is consistent, if weird."
 +++

 My personal D&D goblin lore is that most of their whole deal can be explained by the fact that they have a LOT of children, mature at about twice the rate as humans, and have about half the lifespan (if they live that long, which is rare), so they're essentially **to humans** what humans are **to elves**.